braxtoncuneo/parallel/src/message_passing/basics.md

 ### MPI_Comm_size

 In MPI, there are things called **communicators**, which represent a specific context associated with a specific group of processes.
-When processes communicate with one-another, that communication is coordinated through their communicators
+When processes communicate with one-another, that communication is coordinated through their communicators.

 Once an MPI program is initialized, it is given a communicator called `MPI_COMM_WORLD`, which includes all processes.